 Hello, this is Josh Waynick, Investment Strategist at Fifth Third Bank

+That concludes this week's Economic Beat.
 As always, we will be watching and reporting back to you next week.